Best Period Tracker App 2026: Clue vs Flo vs Ovia — Honest Comparison

 Step 2: Understanding Your Options

-Now that you know your priorities, let's explore the main period tracker apps available in 2025 and who they're best for.
-We've organized these by use case rather than ranking—because the "best" app depends on YOUR specific needs.
+Now that you know your priorities, let's explore the main period tracker apps available in 2026 and who they're best for.
+We're comparing these apps across the board—not just cycle tracking, but also mood, sleep, fitness, nutrition, wearable integration, AI features, and privacy.
+We've organized them by use case rather than ranking, because the "best" app depends on YOUR specific needs.

 For All-in-One Tracking: Go Go Gaia

-Best if you want: Period tracking + pregnancy mode + habit tracking + health correlations in one app
+Best if you want: Period, fertility, pregnancy, PCOS, and perimenopause tracking + habit tracking + health correlations in one app

 Key Features